isi-vista/adam/docs/using_adam_tutorials/adding_an_object.rst

 To add your object and its lexicon entry to one of these lexicons, you'll need to change the corresponding lexicon.
 In each file there will be a variable named :code:`GAILA_PHASE_1_$LANGUAGE_LEXICON`.
 It's this variable you'll need to edit.
-Add a lexicon entry to the lexicon as follows:
+Add a lexicon entry to the English lexicon as follows:

 .. code-block:: python